DendrouLab/panpipes/README.md

 # Introduction
-These pipelines use cgat-core pipeline software
+These workflows use cgat-core pipeline software

-Available pipelines:
+Available workflows:
-1. "ingest" : for the ingestion of data and computation of QC metrics'
+1. "ingest" : for the ingestion of data and computation of QC metrics
 2. "preprocess" : for filtering and normalising of each modality
 3. "integration" : integrate and batch correction using  single and multimodal methods
 4. "clustering" : cell clustering on single modalities